 Diabetes insipidus, often shortened to DI, is a rare form of diabetes that is not related to blood sugar-related diabetes mellitus, but does share some of its signs and symptoms.

 Diabetes insipidus is simply excessive urination (polyuria) and complications thereof, caused by an antidiuretice hormone called a vasopressin.

-Read about what diabetes insipidus is, how it affects the body, the different forms of diabetes insipidus, and how it is diagnosed.
+Read on to find out more about what diabetes insipidus is, how it affects the body, the different forms of the disease, and how it is diagnosed and treated.

 What are the symptoms of diabetes insipidus?